 How to Use RankedVote for Voter Education

-Millions of Americans will use ranked-choice voting this year.
-New York City is using it for all citywide races, including mayor.
-Nearly two dozen cities across Utah will use ranked-choice for municipal elections as well.
-Alaska is getting into the RCV mix in 2022.
+Millions of Americans use ranked-choice voting.
+New York City uses it for all citywide races, including mayor.
+Nearly two dozen cities across Utah use ranked-choice for municipal elections as well.
+Alaska uses it as of the 2022 election cycle.

 And let's not forget Maine, San Francisco, and the many trailblazing jurisdictions that have used ranked-choice voting for years.